 Culture In Matera

 Matera gives you a glimpse of the distant past.
 It hasn’t changed that much since Roman times.
 Bearing a considerable resemblance to ancient Jerusalem, Matera is a magnet for filmmakers and artists seeking a biblical landscape.
 Pasolini’s The Gospel According to St. Matthew and Mel Gibson’s The Passion of the Christ were filmed in Matera.
-It is known as the Second Bethlehem.
+It’s known as the Second Bethlehem.

 You’ll find 155 cave churches hewn from the rocks.
 Some look like they’ve grown from the landscape organically.
 There are stunning frescos in the churches dating back to the early-Medieval period.
 Many of them are faded and ghostly now.
-The frescoes of Matera are part of an ancient tradition stretching way back before recorded history began.

 The Park of the Rupestrian Churches of Matera is a must-see attraction.
 This vast complex of cave churches, houses, monasteries and hermitages has been continuously inhabited since the Palaeolithic period.
 Many of the cave churches were pagan temples in antiquity.
 The complex is too big to cover in one trip.
 It’s best to join a guided tour and see some of the highlights.
 These include a 9th-century monastery once inhabited by nuns from Palestine.
 It later became a centre for wine production.
 As you wander this underground labyrinth, you’ll see many of the faded frescoes the city is famous for.